Measter/roguelike_tutorial_rs/week_05_1/README.md

 I will probably implement the A\* pathfinding for the AI after the next step.
 I really don't like that they can't go round walls.
 Even the dumbest of animals can manage that!

 I decided to split out the dumb items like corpses from the NPCs.
 It didn't make sense for them to be shared like that.
 Once I'd decided on that, it made less sense to implement the fighter and AI components as the tutorial did.
 I also decided to add the unit stats to the unit_types data file.

+### Update

+I've implemented the A\* pathing, but it does have an issue: it fails when trying to path down or left.
+I don't understand why it will only work when pathing up or left.
+If someone figures out why, and it's something I can fix, please do tell me.